 More than 8 million American Indian and Alaska Native people live in the United States today, and those numbers are projected to rise to 10 million by 2060 (Indian Country Demographics, National Congress of American Indians, June 2020).

 Most students, however, learn little about Native people, their lives, cultures, and achievements in schools.
-The indigenous education organization IllumiNative reports that most (87%) state level history standards do not address Native history past 1900.
+The indigenous education organization IllumiNative reported that most (87%) state level history standards do not address Native history past 1900.

-These activities ask you to critically consider how Native peoples have been represented in films, local historical publications and tours, and school names and mascots and how those representations have shaped people's attitudes.
+The following activities ask you to critically consider how Native peoples have been represented in films, local historical publications and tours, and school names and mascots and how those representations have shaped people's attitudes.
 You will find additional activities about the use of Native American mascots in public schools in Topic 6.1.